Rebuttal to Sam Shamoun's Article "Did the Polytheists Believe That Allah Was The Supreme Being Or Did They View Him As One of Many Rival Gods?"

 Tawheed (monotheism) is of three types.

-- Tawheed Ar-Ruboobiya.
-The exclusive uniqueness of Allah as omnipotent Lord.
-The one and the only one fully capable and in command in His creation.
+1. Tawheed Ar-Ruboobiya.
+The exclusive uniqueness of Allah as an omnipotent Lord.
+The only one fully capable and in command of His creation.
 This belief affirms that God is the only ultimate Creator of all things.

 The polytheists of Mecca affirmed this belief as seen in Surah 23:84-89, 29:61-63 and 31:25.

-- Tawheed Al-Uloohiya.
-The exclusiveness uniqueness of Allah as deity.
-Allah is the only valid object of worship and no portion of any form of worship may be directed to other than Allah.
+1. Tawheed Al-Uloohiya.
+The exclusiveness and uniqueness of Allah as a deity.
+Allah is the only valid object of worship, and no portion of any form of worship may be directed to anyone other than Allah.

-Allah criticizes them for believing that God is the sole creator of the heavens, yet at the same time they directed their worship to others beside Him.
+Allah criticizes them for believing that God is the sole creator of the heavens, yet at the same time, they direct their worship to others besides Him.

 Surah 39:38